EFSCOIN/Efscoin/README.md

 ### How to Automatically Install an OS

-Even if you are using your Pi without a display, you can still use NOOBS to easily install an OS of your choice.
-To set up NOOBS to automatically and silently (i.e. without requiring any user input) install a specific OS, follow these steps:
+Even if you are using your Efs without a display, you can still use EFSCOIN to easily install an OS of your choice.
+To set up EFSCOIN to automatically and silently (i.e. without requiring any user input) install a specific OS, follow these steps:

 1. Copy the OS folder for the OS you want to install into the `/os` dir (or alternatively delete all other OSes contained in the `/os` dir so that only your chosen OS remains.

 2. If the OS you want to automatically install has multiple flavours available, edit the `flavours.json` file so that it only contains the flavour entry that you want to install.

-3. Edit the `recovery.cmdline` file in the root NOOBS directory and append `silentinstall` to the arguments list.
+3. Edit the `recovery.cmdline` file in the root EFSCOIN directory and append `silentinstall` to the arguments list.

-When you now boot your Pi using an SD card containing the modified version of NOOBS that you just created, it will automatically install the OS you chose and boot into it after the installation has finished.
+When you now boot your Efs using an SD card containing the modified version of EFSCOIN that you just created, it will automatically install the OS you chose and boot into it after the installation has finished.

 ### Preconfiguring a WiFi network

-If you already know your WiFi details, you can preconfigure NOOBS to use it straight away.
-Put a copy of your `wpa_supplicant.conf` file on the NOOBS root partition and NOOBS will read it and store it in its settings for all future uses.
+If you already know your WiFi details, you can preconfigure EFSCOIN to use it straight away.
+Put a copy of your `wpa_supplicant.conf` file on the EFSCOIN root partition and EFSCOIN will read it and store it in its settings for all future uses.

 ### How to create a custom OS version

-There are two main use cases for which you may want to create a custom version of one of the standard OS releases that is suitable for installation via NOOBS:
+There are two main use cases for which you may want to create a custom version of one of the standard OS releases that is suitable for installation via EFSCOIN:
-- If you are a teacher wanting to easily deploy a custom OS release containing pre-defined set of packages and files onto a number of SD cards (e.g. to provision a class set of Raspberry Pi's or quickly restore a Raspberry Pi back to custom "factory" settings).
+- If you are a teacher wanting to easily deploy a custom OS release containing pre-defined set of packages and files onto a number of SD cards (e.g. to provision a class set of EFSCOIN Efs or quickly restore a EFSCOIN Efs back to custom "factory" settings).
 - If you want to be able to back up your existing installed packages and files so that any future OS re-install does not force you back to a clean install.

 The following steps allow you to create a modified copy of one of the standard OS releases that contains your custom files, packages and settings.

-1. Download a base version of NOOBS from http://downloads.raspberrypi.org/NOOBS_latest
+1. Download a base version of EFSCOIN from http://github.com/efscoin/EFSCOIN.

 2. Extract the EFSCOIN zipfile